William Howe, 5th Viscount Howe: Later life

 In 1780, Howe lost in his bid to be re-elected to the House of Commons.
 In 1782, he was named lieutenant general of the ordnance and appointed to the Privy Council.
 His colonelcy was transferred from the 23rd Fusiliers to the 19th Light Dragoons in 1786.
 He resumed limited active duty in 1789, when a crisis with Spain over territorial claims in northwestern North America threatened to boil over into war.
 He was placed in command of the forces organized for action against Spain, but the crisis was resolved and Howe did not see further action until 1793, when the French Revolutionary Wars involved Britain.
 He was promoted to full general in 1793, and commanded Northern District from 1793 and Eastern District from 1795.
 In 1795, he was appointed governor of Berwick-on-Tweed.

 When his brother Richard died in 1799 without surviving male issue, Howe inherited the Irish titles and became the 5th Viscount Howe and Baron Glenawley.
 In 1803, he resigned as lieutenant general of the ordnance, citing poor health.
 In 1808, he was appointed governor of Plymouth.
 He died at Twickenham in 1814 after a long illness.
 (Note: Many sources, including the DNB, presume that he was at Plymouth when he died.
 This frequent error is probably based on an early misreading of his obituary, published in The Gentleman's Magazine in 1814 (The Gentleman's Magazine, Volume 116, p.
 93).
 The obituary does not state that he died there, however.
 Furthermore, an annual register records his death at Twickenham, as do the editors of Hadden's Journal (Edinburgh Annual Register, for 1814, p. cdxlvii; Hadden, p.
 380).)

 Howe had married Frances Connolly, often referred to as Fanny, in 1765.
 Their marriage was childless.
 Therefore, his titles died with him.
 His wife survived him by three years.
-Both are buried in Twickenham.
+Both are buried in Holly Road Garden of Rest, Twickenham.

 In popular culture

 Howe appears as an antagonist in the supernatural television series Sleepy Hollow, played in flashbacks by Nicholas Guest and depicted as a ruthless, cruel leader who was acquainted with protagonist Ichabod Crane (Tom Mison) before Crane defected to the United States during the War of Independence; he is later resurrected in the present as a zombie, but is destroyed by Crane using Greek fire.

 Howe's remains are a plot point in the Bones episode "The Resurrection in the Remains", a crossover with Sleepy Hollow, in which Howe's decapitated skull is used as a murder weapon.
 The series also establishes that he was buried beneath an American church instead of Twickenham.

 Howe is also featured in "Howe's Masquerade" and "Old Esther Dudley", two of the stories that make up Nathaniel Hawthorne's Legends of the Province House, a quartet of tales that first appeared in 1838–1839.

+In Harry Turtledove's Atlantis series of alternate history novels, Howe is an antagonist in The United States of Atlantis.